Lutheran Church in Singapore

 The Lutheran Church in Singapore (LCS) is a Lutheran denomination in Singapore.
 Constituted in 1997, it currently has approximately 2,834 members in 7 congregations nationwide.

 The current bishop of the LCS is the Rt.
-Rev. Lu Guan Hoe.
+Rev. Anthony Loh.

 History

 Early history

 The Lutheran Church in Singapore shares its early history with the Lutheran Church in Malaysia and Singapore (LCMS).
 In 1960, the American Lutheran mission in Malaya built a church at Duke's Road in Bukit Timah together with two other small Lutheran congregations from the Tamil Evangelical Lutheran Church and the Huria Kristen Batak Protestant in Singapore.
 Worship services in English, Chinese, Tamil and Batak were held in the church.
 With the onset of the Indonesia–Malaysia confrontation, many of the Batak members returned to Indonesia in 1963 and the remaining Batak parishioners decided to worship at the Methodist Church in Short Street.

 In 1963, a second congregation was established in Queenstown and the mission was able to obtain one of the six religious sites allocated in Queenstown through the help of a member of the Batak congregation.
 The congregations in Singapore were grouped as the Singapore District, one of the three constituent districts of the LCMS.